info-com/zenya-api-docs/source/bestpractices.rst

 respectful of your usage.
 For example, do not POST a very large number of classification requests (for example, more than 25,000) before beginning to GET results.
-Performance will generally be more stable if you run several asynchronous calls in a queue, checking for results periodically so before you submit new requests.
+Performance will generally be more stable if you run several asynchronous calls in a queue, checking for results periodically before you submit new requests.

 Synchronous Calls
 ^^^^^^^^^^^^^^^^^

-Synchronous calls block and return a result from the eContext Classification Engine as soon as is completed.
+Synchronous calls block and return a result from the eContext Classification Engine as soon as it is completed.
 Depending on your programming environment and capabilities, synchronous calls can be parallelized and allow for very high throughput, and less load on the eContext Classification Engine.
 A typical workflow for synchronous calls would make use of process pools, threads,